steffenskov/Pragmatic-DDD/Primitive-Obsession.md

 - A `UserId` cannot be swapped out with e.g. an `OrderId` in a method that expects the former.
 - Validation rules can be encapsulated exactly once: Within the `UserId` class.
-- Information about what to expect is convey more clearly, e.g. here we see that `Password` is indeed hashed in a fashion suited for dealing with passwords.
+- Information about what to expect is conveyed more clearly, e.g. here we see that `Password` is indeed hashed in a fashion suited for dealing with passwords.
 Whereas in the first example, it could be in clear-text for all we know.